FIWARE/tutorials.Step-by-Step/docs/roles-permissions.md

 assign roles and permissions to them.
 It takes the users and organizations created in the
 [previous tutorial](https://github.com/Fiware/tutorials.Identity-Management) and
-ensures that only legitmate users will have access to resources.
+ensures that only legitimate users will have access to resources.

 The tutorial demonstrates examples of interactions using the **Keyrock** GUI, as well [cUrl](https://ec.haxx.se/) commands used to access the **Keyrock** REST